MStreet3/depinject/README.md

 delivers business value.
 To this end it is also important that the code be easy to read and reckon about, easy to maintain, robust and well tested.
-"Well tested" is a subjective definition, but if we recognize that all code that we write will decay over time it is important to allow room for refactoring or improvements.
+"Well tested" is a subjective definition, but if we recognize that all code that we write will decay over time it is important to allow room for refactoring and improvements.
 Ultimately, code that has its functional requirements well documented via tests is easier to change because there is less risk of introducing a regression.

 To that end it is important to have tools & techniques that allow us as software engineers to decouple aspects of our systems into testable units where appropriate.
-Dependency Injection (DI) is a well used technique for achieving a level of decoupling when writing software, in particular DI enables an "inversion of control" in the sense that the clients of software components can define their dependencies.
+Dependency Injection (DI) is a well used technique for achieving a level of decoupling when writing software, in particular DI enables an "inversion of control" in the sense that the clients of software components can define their specific use cases by defining the required dependencies.

-DI in go has a variety of implementations and the purpose of this post and the accompanying repository is to demonstrate the complimentary nature of four DI patterns and their practical application in a small system.
+DI in Go has a variety of implementations and the purpose of this post and the accompanying repository is to demonstrate the complimentary nature of three DI patterns and their practical application in a small system.
 The patterns discussed in this post are:

 1. [Constructor Injection](#constructor-injection)